a7ul/blog/src/pages/nodegui-intro/index.md

   <img src="./react.gif" style="width:150px;display:block;" />
 </div>

-React NodeGUI: [@nodegui/react-nodegui](https://www.npmjs.com/package/@nodegui/react-nodegui) is a ⚛️ react renderer for NodeGUI.
+React NodeGui: [@nodegui/react-nodegui](https://www.npmjs.com/package/@nodegui/react-nodegui) is a ⚛️ react renderer for NodeGui.
 This means you can create your views using React components similar to that of React Native.
-React NodeGUI is powered by React ⚛️ and Qt5 💚 which makes it easy to build performant, native and cross-platform desktop applications.
+React NodeGui is powered by React ⚛️ and Qt5 💚 which makes it easy to build performant, native and cross-platform desktop applications.
 With react nodegui you have complete access to all React APIs including hooks.
-React NodeGUI makes it much more easy to manage all the views via Javascript.
+React NodeGui makes it much more easy to manage all the views via Javascript.

-## Try it out! 🧙‍♂️
+### Try it out! 🧙‍♂️

 The same example we saw above in NodeGui would look like this in react-nodegui